amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 In systems that require modeling data with nodes, edges, and relationships, such as friend lists, social networks, and road connections, a graph database is a powerful solution.
 Unlike traditional relational databases, graph databases allow for efficient modeling, querying, and analyzing of complex relationships between data points.

-A graph database stores data in a graph-like structure, where nodes represent entities, edges represent relationships between those entities, and properties represent attributes of those entities and relationships.
+A **graph database** stores data in a graph-like structure, where nodes represent entities, edges represent relationships between those entities, and properties represent attributes of those entities and relationships.
 This structure allows for efficient querying and analysis of complex data relationships, such as finding the shortest path between two nodes in a road network or identifying common friends in a social network.

-Good examples of systems that use graph databases include social networks like Facebook and LinkedIn, which require modeling complex relationships between users and their connections.
+> *Good examples* of systems that use graph databases include social networks like Facebook and LinkedIn, which require modeling complex relationships between users and their connections.
 In these systems, graph databases are used to efficiently store, query, and analyze data related to user connections, interests, and activities.

-Another example is transportation systems like Uber and Lyft, which use graph databases to model complex road networks, including road connections, traffic patterns, and optimal routes between locations.
+> *Another example* is transportation systems like Uber and Lyft, which use graph databases to model complex road networks, including road connections, traffic patterns, and optimal routes between locations.
 In these systems, graph databases are used to efficiently store, query, and analyze data related to the road network and provide optimal routing and navigation to drivers and passengers.

-In conclusion, graph databases are a powerful solution for systems that require modeling data with nodes, edges, and relationships.
+*In conclusion*, graph databases are a powerful solution for systems that require modeling data with nodes, edges, and relationships.
 Good examples of systems that use graph databases include social networks and transportation systems, among others.
 By using graph databases, these systems can efficiently store, query, and analyze complex data relationships, providing valuable insights and improving the overall system performance.

 ---